noemisonlieti/WaterCounter/README.md

 ![WaterCounter](https://github.com/noemisonlieti/WaterCounter/blob/main/assets/media/img/WaterCounter-screen.jpg)

-Water Counter is designed to help users staying hydrated and healty.

 ## About

 JavaScript Basics Project for the Full Stack Developer course at start2impact University

+### Description

+Water Counter is designed to help users stay hydrated and healthy by providing a simple and effective way to track and check their daily water intake.

 ### Technical requirements